 The cable is connected from a DVD player to a TV.
-A lot goes on behind the scenes which an average user doesn’t need to care about.
-But if you’re looking for the difference between S-video and RGB, then you should.
+A lot goes on behind the scenes, which an average user doesn’t need to care about.
+But if you’re looking for the difference between S-video and RGB, you should.

-The signal goes through several processing steps when it is transmitted from the broadcast station to the TV.
-In each of these steps, there is a loss of information and hence quality.
+The signal goes through several processing steps from the broadcast station to the TV.
+In each of these steps, information and quality are lost.

 The first step is the conversion of RGB into YPbPr.
-We’ve explained RGB in more detail later, but now, just keep in mind that the color model is used to capture the color combination of live images.
+We’ve explained RGB in more detail later, but now, remember that the color model is used to capture the color combination of live images.

 YrPbPr signal is three signals combined into one.
 Manufacturers often refer to this as component video.
 Y is the first signal which is created by combining the original signals.
-There is a set formula that combines the signals in a specific proportion that produces the image’s brightness.
+A set formula combines the signals in a specific proportion that produces the image’s brightness.
 In technical terms, this is known as luma.

-Y signal once produced is subtracted from RGB’s blue, which produces Pb, and then subtracted from red that produces Pr.
-To recover the original RGB information, all of these are combined at the other end.
+Y signal, once produced, is subtracted from RGB’s blue, which produces Pb, and then subtracted from red, which produces Pr.
+All of these are combined at the other end to recover the original RGB information.
 You’ll see the green signal on your screen that confirms this output.
-To put it in another way, the black-and-white signals are separated by coloring signals to achieve SD image quality.
+In other words, the black-and-white signals are separated by coloring signals to achieve SD image quality.

-But this mode of transmission is as difficult to transmit as the original RBG signal.
+But this transmission mode is as difficult as the original RBG signal.
 Therefore, YPbPr is further processed to form the C Signal, which stands for Chrominance.